A BRIEF HISTORY OF FIREFIGHTING

 In the mid 17th century the only tools for fighting fire were buckets, hooks and hand held pumps.
 (Gunpowder could be used to blow up buildings and create fire breaks).
 However in 1672 Jan Van der Heiden invented a flexible leather hose with brass fittings.
 Van der Heiden also pioneered hand pumped fire engines to use with the hose.
 An improved fire engine was made by Richard Newsham in 1721.
 The early fire engines could be pulled to the scenes of fires by horses and they made firefighting much more effective.

 In the late 17th century and the 18th century fire insurance companies employed their own firemen.
 Customers had metal fire marks on the walls of their house to show the name of their insurance company.
 Firemen would do nothing to help if your house was on fire unless you had a fire mark showing you were a customer of their company.

-The modern fire extinguisher was invented by George William Manby in 1813.
+The modern fire extinguisher was invented by George William Manby in 1819.
 As early as 1784 a man named Daniel Maseres invented a form of fire escape.
 George Huttman and George Kornelio patented a wagon mounted fire escape in 1849.
 By the 1870s fire escapes were common on buildings.

 During the 18th century and 19th century brigades of volunteer firemen were formed in many towns.
 They operated alongside the insurance company firemen.

 Meanwhile the first municipal fire brigade was formed in Edinburgh in 1824.
 It was led by a man named James Braidwood.
 In 1832 he was persuaded to move to London to lead a force of professional firemen called the London Fire Engine Establishment.
 The new fire brigades were very effective although Braidwood himself was killed in a fire in 1861.
 In 1866 the Metropolitan Fire Brigade was formed.